lucidworks/connectors-sdk-resources/java-sdk/README_security_filtering.md

 ### Access controls / Document ACLs indexing

 - Normalized ACLs are stored in the access control collection.
+It is neccessary that the incoming user ID matches the case of the User ID stored in the access control collection in order for the query-time join to work properly.

 ```java
     ctx.newAccessControlItem(<ACCESS_CONTROL_ID>, <TYPE>)